Award for Technical Excellence

 To be eligible, a nominee's field of contribution must be in a technical or scientific area relevant to transport.
 His or her contribution must be outstanding, measured directly in terms of impact on the industry, including the transformational change to the industry.

-Nominations for the 2013 Award close on September 30, and the Award will be presented at the Annual Christmas lunch in Sydney in December 2013.
+Nominations for the 2014 Award will close on September 30, and the Award will be presented at the Annual Christmas lunch in Sydney in December 2014.

 Inquiries about the Award should be directed to RA Policy Director, Donna Findlay.